linneayuan/Population-dynamics-of-freshwater-microorganisms/Pipeline/README.md

 and filter for average coverage over 20x and 50 %cov.
 This way you can quickly do a prescreening of a number of metagenomes before actually downloading the whole set and performing any analysis.
 This pipeline can only download from the SRA database.

+## Prerequisite software
+You will need the following software

+* Bowtie2
+* sratools
+* samtools

 ## Input files
 You will need to place the following files in the folder Raw_data:
 * A .fasta reference file with all your reference genomes (used for Bowtie2)